khushboogoyal88/materialize_website_challenge/readme.md

 ### Other animations and features:
-1.Fade-in effect of main text at landing
+1. Fade-in effect of main text at landing
-2.Mobile Menu
+2. Mobile Menu
-3.Drop down Menu on hover for Language and Contact Us 4.Sticky Navbar
+3. Drop down Menu on hover for Language and Contact Us
+4. Sticky Navbar
-5.Hover effect on cards.
+5. Hover effect on cards.
-6.Basic form validation to check the email id
+6. Basic form validation to check the email id
-7.The email address is then saved to Local Storage in an array of emailIDs.
+7. The email address is then saved to Local Storage in an array of emailIDs.
 > the same can be checked using the local storage memory in applications.